harlequin410/Chatgpt-Discordbot/README.md

 # Chatgpt Discordbot
-simple discord bot with chat gpt and heroku deployment
+simple discord bot with chat gpt and some custom stuff

 #Tokens
 Set your tokens in the enviroment variables: